 jConnect does not support computed rows.
-Results are automatically cancelled when a query contains a computed row.
+In fact, results are automatically cancelled when a query contains a computed row.
 For example, the following statement is rejected:

-'''

-SELECT name FROM sysobjects

-WHERE type="S" COMPUTE COUNT(name)
+SELECT name FROM sysobjects WHERE type="S" COMPUTE COUNT(name)

-'''

 To avoid this problem, substitute the following code: